caddyserver/website/src/docs/markdown/caddyfile/patterns.md

 When a web page does its own routing, servers may receive lots of requests for pages that don't exist server-side, but which are renderable client-side as long as the singular index file is served instead.
 Web applications architected like this are known as SPAs, or single-page apps.

-The main idea is to have the server "try files" to see if the requested file exists server-side, and if not, fall back to an index file where the client does the routing (usually with client-side JavaScript): `try_files {path} /index.html`
+The main idea is to have the server "try files" to see if the requested file exists server-side, and if not, fall back to an index file where the client does the routing (usually with client-side JavaScript).

 A typical SPA config usually looks something like this: